RockefellerArchiveCenter/processing-manual/processing.md

 - Instance information should answer the question – Where is the file?
 - The instance connects intellectual control with physical control of the file.
 - FILE LEVEL description does not directly equate to FOLDER LEVEL description.
-- Instance Information records the carrier or container.
+- Instance Information records the carrier or container, or the digital object.
 Most often the container is a Box, Box/Folder.
 In some cases, it is used to record the Reel/Frame of microforms, or the Unique ID (AV#) of an audiovisual item.
+- For born-digital materials recording the Digital Object serves in lieu of a physical instance.
 - The primary instance (most often a “Box”) is designated as a Top Container.
 For assistance with Top Container creation see Assistant Director for Processing.
 - It also records the instance type – most often “Mixed Materials”.
-“Microform”, “Moving Image”, “Still Image” are also common types used.
+"Digital", “Microform”, “Moving Image”, “Still Image” are also common types used.

 ### Associated Notes